 PrivateVPN offers all subscribers a 30-day, money-back guarantee.

-In the all-important realm of security, there wasn't anything tangible to fault the provider for, however, independent audits are a must for VPNs, and PrivateVPN hasn't submitted to any.
-The live support on offer was fast, competent, and reliable, however, static support could do with a bit of work, as could the service's website.
+In the all-important realm of security, there wasn't anything tangible to fault the provider for, however, independent audits are a must for VPNs, and PrivateVPN hasn't undergone any.
+Live support was fast, competent, and reliable, however, static support could do with a bit of work, as could the service's website.

-No one could claim that PrivateVPN lacks confidence, but, despite performing decently in most areas, it has a few weaknesses that could be relatively easily rectified.
-Integrating split tunneling, doubling (or tripling) the server network's size, overhauling static support, and, most importantly, submitting to an external security audit would collectively boost the service up near the frontrunners from our sample.
+PrivateVPN definitely does not lack confidence, however, despite performing decently in most areas, it has a few weaknesses that could be easily fixed.
+Integrating split tunneling, doubling (or tripling) the server network's size, overhauling static support, and, most importantly, submitting to an external security audit would collectively catapult the service near the frontrunners from our sample.
 As things stand, PrivateVPN lags behind this group.

-To find out how the service fares among users, we gathered scores from verified rating aggregators.
+To find out how the service is seen by users, we gathered scores from verified rating aggregators.

-Perhaps you're searching for a VPN that out-performs PrivateVPN while costing less for a two-year subscription?
-Look no further than our overall winner, NordVPN, which also took first place in our speed ranking.
+Perhaps you're searching for a VPN that outperforms PrivateVPN while costing less for a two-year subscription.
+If so, look no further than our best-in-class, NordVPN, which also took first place in our speed ranking.
 The provider offers split tunneling and regularly undergoes external audits.

 The best alternatives to PrivateVPN can be found here: